lthompsonINTL/MERN-docker-compose/README.md

-# A simple MERN stack application  This code was copied from https://github.com/iam-veeramalla/MERN-docker-compose for project purposes.
+# A simple MERN stack application.
+# This code was copied from https://github.com/iam-veeramalla/MERN-docker-compose for project purposes.
 I did not write this code.
 I am using this code for DevOps projects

 ### Create a network for the docker containers